-4. Some people buy Kona coffee because it is organic.
+4. Others buy Kona coffee because it is organic.
 These people value organic certifications and the farmer’s commitment to avoiding herbicides and pesticides.
-Words like “compost”, “mulch” and “sustainability” are buzz words.
+Words like “compost”, “mulch” and “sustainability” are buzzwords.

 5. Your bag counts!
-Go with the standard bags and labels and your will look like every other farm.
-Spend twenty or thirty cents more for some nice looking bags and labels and you’ll sell a lot more.
+Go with the standard bags and labels and you will look like every other farm.
+Spend twenty or thirty cents more for some nice-looking bags and labels and you’ll sell a lot more.

 6. Repeat orders and coffee clubs are essential.
 You might only win four or five new customers a month, but over a year, that’s sixty new monthly orders—sixty pounds a month!
 These are orders for which you do not need to spend money on marketing.
 They are golden.
 When you get a customer, do everything possible—awesome coffee and customer service—to keep them.

 7. Never ever sell a bad bag of coffee!
-If the roast if off, give it to family and friends.
+If the roast is off, give it to family and friends.
 Never sell a bad product!

 8. Coffee marketing is not about price.
 See all of the above.
 If you have these things right, you can demand a premium for your product.
 Racing to the bottom for pricing will make you busy….and broke!